ianrhamilton/fastlane-plugin-saucectl/config.md

 ---

 # Sauce Config action
 Sauce Labs uses its framework agnostic test orchestrator saucectl in order to execute Espresso and XCUITest tests based on one or more configuration files.
 Saucectl relies on a YAML specification file to determine exactly which tests to run and how to run them.

-Using this plugin you can automatically generate the required configuration file using the `sauce_config` action.
+Using this plugin you can automatically generate the required configuration file using the fastlane `sauce_config` action.

-***Please NOTE*** in order for you to use this plugin to execute UI tests, your test class names must proceed with `Spec`, `Specs`, `Tests`, or `Test`, for example `ExampleSpec`, `ExampleSpecs`, `ExampleTest`, `ExampleTests` Some.
-And test case names **must** begin with `test`, for example `testIDoSomething`, `testIDoSomethingElse`.
+**Please NOTE in order for you to use this plugin to execute UI tests, your test class names must proceed with `Spec`, `Specs`, `Tests`, or `Test`**, for example `ExampleSpec`, `ExampleSpecs`, `ExampleTest`, `ExampleTests`.
-This is so that the functions that search for tests are able to first find the test classes, and then proceed to search for test cases within these classes.
+**Your test case names must also begin with `test`**, for example `testIDoSomething`, `testIDoSomethingElse`.
+This is so that the the plugin can search for test classes and their included test cases.

 **Failure to do this will result in missing test classes and test cases from your test run**.

 This page defines each of the configuration parameters that is required, or optionally properties specific to running tests.